Apache Solr

 public static class Book { public String title; public String comment; public String router; public Book() {} public Book(String title) { this.title = title; } public Book(String title, String comment) { this.title = title; this.comment = comment; } public Book(String title, String comment, String router) { this.title = title; this.comment = comment; this.router = router; } } Function<Book, SolrInputDocument> bookToDoc = book -> { SolrInputDocument doc = new SolrInputDocument(); doc.setField("title", book.title); doc.setField("comment", book.comment); if (book.router != null) doc.setField("router", book.router); return doc; }; Function<Tuple, Book> tupleToBook = tuple -> { String title = tuple.getString("title"); return new Book(title, tuple.getString("comment")); };

-must be provided to SolrSink
+A SolrClient must be provided to SolrSink implicitly.
+SolrSink.

 - Scala